-Here are some examples of projects the SFNPT has funded in the park:
+Here are some recent projects the SFNPT has funded in the park:

 Reef Restoration.
-Grant Amount: $35,000.
-Outcome: The abandoned traps and marine debris that litter Biscayne’s reefs can crush sensitive corals.
-A total of 3.28 tons of derelict traps and other debris were removed from coral reefs in the park in July 2016 as a result of this project.
+Grant Amount: $40,000.
+Outcome: The abandoned traps and marine debris that litter Biscayne’s reefs can crush, break and smother sensitive corals.
+A total of 8.18 tons of derelict traps and debris were removed from reefs in the park in 2018 as a result of this grant from SFNPT.

 Sea Turtle Conservation.
-Grant Amount: $23,100.
-Outcome: 437 volunteers removed more than 13,000 pounds of debris this year from Biscayne National Park beaches in advance of turtle nesting season.
+Grant Amount: $34,000.
+Outcome: 165 park volunteers removed 5.5 tons of debris from Biscayne National Park beaches in advance of turtle nesting season.

 Biscayne Bay Restoration.
 Grant Amount: $26,200.
 Outcome: The park restored a spoil island in Biscayne Bay by removing exotic vegetation and recruiting volunteers to replant the island with more than 1,000 native plants and trees.